How to Automatically Sync Windows Server with OneDrive

 To get started, just drag and drop any file into this folder.
 When it's done, this blue icon will turn into a green check mark.
 Files that have been successfully synced to the cloud can be accessed very easily on any other device where you have OneDrive installed.

 As a matter of fact, if you set your "Documents" folder location on your PC to be your OneDrive location, everything saved in this folder will be synchronized with the cloud.
 Here's how to run Windows Server backup to OneDrive:

-Suppose you have OneDrive installed on your PC already, rightclick on the documents folder in the file explorer, and choose Properties.
+- Right-click on the documents folder in the file explorer, and choose Properties.

-In the Properties window, choose the location tab, then choose move.
-In the box that appears, double click OneDrive, and then select the documents folder inside, and then choose "select folder" when it's highlighted.
+- Double click OneDrive, select the documents folder inside, and choose "select folder" when it's highlighted.

-Once done, hit ok.
 Now all the files in the "Documents" folder will be saved on OneDrive, so you never have to worry about losing your documents.

 Before you start to do file sync, you need to sign up in OneDrive if you do not have an account of it.
 If you already have one, you need to sign in.

 1. Install and launch the software.
 Then it will bring you to the interface of AOMEI Backupper.

-Step 3: Click Add Folder and mount the folders you want to sync.
+3. Click Add Folder and mount the folders you want to sync.

 The only drawback is that you can only use AOMEI Backupper Server on severs.
 If you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.